zapier/zapier-platform-cli/README-source.md

 A couple best practices to keep in mind:

   * Elaborate on terse messages. "not_authenticated" -> "Your API Key is invalid.
 Please reconnect your account."
   * If the error calls out a specific field, surface that information to the user.
-"Invald Request" -> "contact name is invalid"
+"Invalid Request" -> "contact name is invalid"
   * If the error provides details about why a field is invalid, add that in too! "contact name is invalid" -> "contact name is too long"

 Note that if a Zap raises too many error messages it will be automatically